 If your ATS does not automatically sort your best applicants, it’s wasting time and resources.
 The weight of the work will fall down to the HR team – who can do the same thing even without an ATS in place.

-2. It makes applying for a job difficult
+2. It makes applying for a job hard for candidates

 From an employer standpoint, the benefits of a SaaS product such as an applicant tracking system are clear.
 You spend less time and money on finding new people to hire, period.
 However, in attempts to make the process more efficient for themselves, employers make it needlessly complicated to apply for the job.